Home Compare DPLM.L vs WAB

 Diploma vs Westinghouse Air Brake Technologies: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Westinghouse Air Brake Technologies carrying a narrow edge on valuation.
+Westinghouse Air Brake Technologies holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Diploma still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity